repobee/repobee/docs/getting_started.rst

 Now, you need to substitute in some of your own values in place of mine.

-* Enter the correct url for your GitHub instance.
+* Enter the correct url for your platform instance.
 There are two options:
     - If you are working with an enterprise instance, simply replace ``some-enterprise-host`` with the appropriate hostname.
     - If you are working with ``github.com``, replace the whole url